archagon/archagon.net/_posts/2018-05-02-a-native-art-gallery-for-your-mac.md

 The challenge: fit a rotating art gallery somewhere into my life.

 I love visual art and find it hugely inspiring.
-Unfortunately, reading art books is too much of a context switch to be a regular distraction, while museums are only appropriate for the occasional excursion.
+Unfortunately, reading art books is too much of a context switch to be a regular distraction, while museums are only appropriate for the rare trip.
 Instagram helps, but it only lets you see content from artists you follow.
 There's still the 99% of art history beyond that sliver!

 Sourcing art wasn't the problem.
 For years, I had been keeping a fairly large folder of inspiring images from places such as Imgur albums, [RuTracker museum collections][ru], [/r/ImaginaryNetwork][sub], and [/r/museum][mus].
 But leafing through them wasn't enough: I needed to put them into a regular and random rotation in a place that was just out of eyeshot, but without becoming an overt distraction.